 - An interesting Tone Shift that led most wrestlers to self-examine and develop their characters due to the cutthroat competition with Turner's WCW.
 The most successful examples were often Face Heel Turns:

-- For most of the Attitude Era, heels outnumbered the faces, with Shawn Michaels and (more surprisingly) Bret Hart as the main villains.
+- For most of the Attitude Era, heels outnumbered the faces, with Shawn Michaels and (more surprisingly) Bret Hart as the main villains between WrestleManias 13 and XIV.

-- Vince transitioned from the bow-tied carnival barker to the dickhead boss "Mr. McMahon".
+- Vince McMahon transitioned from a mere commentator to the dickhead boss "Mr. McMahon".

 - Dwayne Johnson used this opportunity to transform from high-flying face Rocky Maivia into The Rock.

-- The Ring Master became "Stone Cold" Steve Austin, an alcohol fueled whoop-ass machine.
-(Basically becoming a workin-class wish-fulfillment character.)
+- The Ringmaster became "Stone Cold" Steve Austin, a beer-fueled whoop-ass machine.
+(Basically becoming a working-class wish-fulfillment character.)
 He quickly became a crowd favorite despite his intentions.